 This strategy has all the benefits of Differentiate while also providing additional options:

 Remember: Differentiate Focus is hard in a mature marketplace – investigate your competitor products and customer feedback before deciding on this approach.
+Consider running both Five Forces and Porter's Three Tests on the new marketplace.

 Yes & No!
 It’s possible to run multiple strategies in parallel if you organise the business correctly.
 For example, your core product might be Cost Focus, while your future business is Differentiation, meaning your overall strategy is the latter.
 It would not work if you attempted to be a Cost Leader and Differentiation in your core product or service.